doccaz/update-browser-certs/README.md

 This script makes the whole process of accepting and importing new CA certificates as easy as just **placing the .pem file in /etc/pki/trust/anchors**, and **nothing else.**

+## How do I install this?

+You can find a working RPM at SUSE's Open Build Service: https://build.opensuse.org/package/show/home:emendonca/update-browser-certs, or create your own by following the SPEC.